 Heroin is a highly addictive and illegal substance produced from morphine, a drug processed from the poppy plant.
 Use of this drug is exceedingly dangerous and poses a high risk for addiction.
-Heroin abuse and addiction effects millions of American’s each year, causing many to suffer devastating, if not deadly, consequences.
-If you or someone you love is struggling with heroin dependency, it is important to obtain professional support from a licensed and certified heroin drug treatment rehab center.
+Heroin abuse and addiction affect millions of American’s each year, causing many to suffer devastating, if not deadly, consequences.
+If you or someone you love is struggling with heroin dependency, it is important to obtain professional support from a licensed and certified heroin addiction treatment facility.
 Without help from trained addiction specialists, overcoming heroin dependence can be impossible.
-Fortunately, Restore Drug Treatment Center has a wide selection of highly developed programs available for you to achieve success in treatment and prosper throughout your life in recovery.
+Fortunately, Restore Drug Treatment Center has a wide selection of highly developed programs available to help you strive in treatment and prosper throughout your recovery.

 In 1874, an English chemist synthesized the early versions of heroin from the highly addictive opiate painkiller, morphine, but it was not commercially produced until 1898 for pharmaceutical purposes.
 Heroin was originally manufactured with intentions of making it a replacement for morphine, as this was widely abused in the past.
 However, heroin quickly proved to also have an exceedingly high addictive potential, as well as grave risks when used.
 Thus, it became an illegal drug in the United States soon after.
 Heroin takes on many forms, including:

 - White heroin